Here are all the Interesting facts about Nigeria, information about Nigeria geography, economy, the people’s way of life.

 General Nigeria Facts

 Nigeria is a country of over one hundred and fifty million people, being the most populated black nation on earth, enormously rich in mineral resources as well as human resources.
-The country is made up of 36 state and Abuja, the federal capital Territory.
+The country is made up of 36 states and Abuja, the federal capital Territory.

-Lagos state of Nigeria is the most industrialized state and the former capital of Nigeria, with over Nine million people, it is the second most populated state in Africa, second only to Cairo.
+Lagos state of Nigeria is the most industrialized state and the former capital of Nigeria, with over nine million people, it is the second most populated state in Africa, second only to Cairo.
 The state is the most recognized Nigerian state with over ninety percent of all the tribes in Nigeria being represented.

-According to preliminary results from the 2006 national census the second most populated state in Nigeria is Kano with about 3.8 million people living in it, third on the list is Ibadan with about 2.6 million in population, followed by Kaduna (1.7) and Port Harcourt with 1.3 million people living in it.
+According to preliminary results from the 2006 national census, the second most populated state in Nigeria is Kano with about 3.8 million people living in it, third on the list is Ibadan with about 2.6 million in population, followed by Kaduna (1.7) and Port Harcourt with 1.3 million people living in it.